Learning objectives

 }

-A concrete example on when Stack can be useful is when implementing the “undo” functionality of a text editor.
-Every time a user modifies the text, the action is pushed to the stack.
-When undoing, you simply remove the last action by popping it off the stack, effectively reversing the recent change.
+A concrete example on when a stack is useful is implementing the “undo” functionality of a text editor.
+Every time a user modifies the text, the action is pushed onto the stack.
+When undoing, you simply remove the last action by popping it off the stack, effectively reversing the most recent change.

 Write a method that takes a string containing parentheses ( and ) and checks if the parentheses are balanced.
 For example, the function should return true for ((())) and ()()(), and false for (() and )(.